I didn’t love my first Yin Yoga class.

-I have had many trainings over the years in Yoga Tune Up® with Jill Miller.
-Most recently, I achieved Roll Model Method® certification with Laurie Streff.
+I have had many trainings over the years in Yoga Tune Up® with Jill Miller. and the Roll Model® Method.
 In the Yin and Roll Model context, I continue my education about fascia with an appreciation of how issues in the connective tissues impact our entire physical and even mental state.

 I often offer ball work in my classes, as well as now integrate Yin poses.

 Would love to see you at my workshops or my classes!